Program OverviewPrinter Friendly

 - You study in and have access to eight up-to-date laboratories and modern wireless lecture facilities.

 - Theory is combined with ongoing laboratory training, which starts from the basics and works up to professional skills.

-- Training on GMP and HACCP is to industry standards.
+- Training on GMP and HACCP is up to industry standards.

 - Qualified and caring faculty and staff provide individual attention in laboratories, where teamwork skills are encouraged and developed.

 - Qualified Biotechnology (Fast-Track) graduates may apply to enter the third year of the Biotechnology - Advanced diploma program.